My husband and I recently visited the up and coming small town of Wilson, Arkansas which is near the historic colony of Dyess, Arkansas.

 Your Tour of the Boyhood Home of Johnny Cash

-You will start your tour of the Johnny Cash boyhood home in Dyess, Arkansas in the old movie theater located on what was once the town square – or in this case the town circle.
+You will start your tour of the Johnny Cash boyhood home in Dyess, Arkansas in the old movie theater located on the town square – or in this case the town circle.

 The front facade of the old movie theater is original but the back of the building was falling down and has had to be replaced.
-It is in the theater that you will find the visitors center, check in, and purchase your tickets.
+The visitor center is in the theater and this is where you will check in and purchase your tickets.

 We were greeted by knowledgeable, friendly, and helpful docents who explained the history of the town and the Cash family.
 They told us that in addition to being a movie theater this building also had a soda fountain where the teens could mix and mingle and dance.